b11NeedsMoarCode/linux-from-the-ground-up/01.TheFirstVM/README.md

 arg #2 : bar
 ```

-So, as a program writer, if the name of your program is dynamically bound to argc[0], you can write code that works differently based upon the name.
+So, as a program writer, the name of your program is dynamically bound to argc[0].
+You can write code that works differently based upon the name.
 That's exactly what busybox (and as we will see later, toybox) do.

 In busybox, you can get the exact list of supported command by invoking **busybox --list**.

 In toybox you get the same (although the exact format of the output differs a bit), by invoking **toybox --long**.

-So when I wrote we compiled busybox, we actually compiled a rather exhaustive set of command-line tools.
+So when we compiled busybox, we actually compiled a rather exhaustive set of command-line tools.
 It notably includes a shell called **sh**, which purports to be a posix-compliant shell.
 ```bash
 # # Let's see how many commands are within
 # cd build && ./busybox --list | wc -l